situlive/angular/README.md

 For security purposes, we suggest you keep your configuration in your **environments** file.

-## Contentful

-Our chosen CMS is Contentful.
-It is a headless CMS solution and provides use with great flexibility when creating new pages.
-A module has been created with all the components and services needed to interact with with Contentful.

 ### Get Started

 To use this module in your application, you need to import the **ContentfulModule** as follows: